NickDarvey/FSharp.Data.DACFx.MSBuild/README.md

 An MSBuild tools package to unite [SSDT](https://visualstudio.microsoft.com/vs/features/ssdt/) and type providers like [FSharp.Data.SqlClient](http://fsprojects.github.io/FSharp.Data.SqlClient/).

+## What?

+This package is an MSBuild target which will build and publish changes to an SSDT project so that it's available to a type provider.

 ## Why?
 I wanted a development experience where I can make a tweak to a table definition and see how I've broken my application without running a thing.
 SSDT database projects and FSharp.Data.SqlClient gave me most of that, but the experience of connecting them wasn't as neat as the experience of using them.
 That's what `FSharp.Data.DACFx.MSBuild` fixes.

-I'm not sure I'm going to change the way you work in the README of a library, but for those of you who are curious about why these two technologies…
+I'm not sure I'm going to change the way you work in the README of a library, but for those of you who are curious about why these two technologiesâ€¦

 ### Why [SSDT](https://visualstudio.microsoft.com/vs/features/ssdt/)?
 I started using SSDT because I wanted to try out state-based database development as I'd found migration-based development irksome.